Kong/docs.konghq.com/app/mesh/1.3.x/installation/helm.md

       $ helm repo update
       $ helm upgrade -i -n kong-mesh-system kong-mesh kong-mesh/kong-mesh --values values.yaml
       ```

-   b.
-Overriding the values using the `--set` switch on the helm command

-      You can do the same thing without downloading the values file by overriding each field on the CLI, the only
-      downside with this is every time you run a helm upgrade you need to supply these values otherwise they will be
-      reverted back to what the charts default values are for those fields
-    ```sh
-    $ helm repo update
-    $ helm upgrade -i -n kong-mesh-system kong-mesh kong-mesh/kong-mesh \
-       --set kuma.controlPlane.secrets[0].Env="KMESH_LICENSE_INLINE" \
-       --set kuma.controlPlane.secrets[0].Secret="kong-mesh-license" \
-       --set kuma.controlPlane.secrets[0].Key="license.json"
-    ```

     This example will run {{site.mesh_product_name}} in standalone mode for a _flat_
     deployment, but there are more advanced [deployment modes](https://kuma.io/docs/latest/documentation/deployments/)